 - Kidney problems, such as too much protein in the urine

 - Blood disorders, including low white cell or platelet counts

 - Immune disorder

 There are no cures for RA or lupus.
 But many drugs can treat one or both conditions.

 For RA, most doctors will start with milder drugs that can relieve symptoms.
 These can be both prescription meds or over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) and naproxen (Aleve).

 - DMARDs, which stands for disease modifying anti-rheumatic drugs, like methotrexate (Trexall) and sulfasalazine (Azulfidine).
 They make your immune system weaker, which can stop it from attacking your joints.

 - Biologic drugs that target more specific parts of the immune system.
 Examples include adalimumab (Humira) and etanercept (Enbrel).

 - Newer biologics called JAK inhibitors target a different part of the immune system than Humira and Enbrel.
-Tofacitinib (Xeljanz) belongs in this group.
+Some of these include baricitinib (Olumiant), tofacitinib (Xeljanz), and upadacitinib (Rinvoq) belongs in this group.